Watchful Eyes: At Peer-Run Injection Sites, Drug Users Help Each Other Stay Safe

 Just inside the front door sits a virtual salad bar of drug supplies — clean needles, candles, sanitizer pads.
 People lounge on mismatched couches, napping or huddled in conversation.
 Posters on the walls pay tribute to members of the community who have succumbed to overdose.

-Another wall poster shows a hand-drawn body with the safest places to inject colored in green and riskier body parts in red.
+Another poster shows a hand-drawn body with the safest places to inject colored in green and riskier body parts in red.

 The site has literature available on treatment options which supervisors will share when people ask.